jadecobra/python_tdd_exercises/source/truth_table/test_truth_table_tests.rst

     ======================== 20 passed in G.HIs ========================

-All the tests are passing and the world is a better place than when I started!
-I am going home.
+All the tests are passing!
+And the world is a better place than when I started.

 ----